Our team of experts is ready to answer!

 Tech track #3.
 Object position in 3D space - 6Dof metrics overview

 In the vast world of 3D object pose estimation, one group of tasks demands a distinct spotlight.
-This is where we delve into predicting the position of rigid objects in 3D, which comes down to 6DoF (Degrees of Freedom) estimation.
+This is where we delve into predicting the position of rigid objects in 3D.

 April 10, 2024